Andynoid/BECE-report/Report.md

 Stakeholder theory states that the business needs to consider the interests of stakeholders, where the stakeholders are person or groups that can be affected by the firm.
 Since the Edward Freeman and his book *Strategic management*, stakeholder theory has attracted the attention of many academics in philosophy, corporate strategy, and business management.
 Is stakeholder theory a theory of normative ethics?
 This is a theoretical debate that is still on going.
 My answer to the question is yes.
 Stakeholder theory have may normative theory supports and itself fits into a framework of normative ethics.
 With real life examples, I will also show that stakeholder theory is coincident with our moral intuitions, such as the pursue of fairness, democracy and mutual respect.

 Stakeholder theory is a developing theory.
 Freeman first proposed the stakeholder theory as an alternative to the traditional shareholder theory which states that the firm should be managed in the interest of its shareholders only **(2)**.
 Notice that the theory was proposed as a new strategy aiming a better performance of the company.
-Frederick noted it as "The stakeholder idea fits into the mentality of strategically-minded corporate managers... not for normative reasons but for strategic purposes."
-One conclude pretty confident that, at the point of time, stakeholder theory is not a
-As a normative theory, stakeholder theory has many ground theories as its support.
+Frederick noted it as "The stakeholder idea fits into the mentality of strategically-minded corporate managers... not for normative reasons but for strategic purposes." **(3)**

 One must also understand that, as a developing theory, stakeholder theory is far from complete.
 More questions about the theory will be raised while existing criticisms will be answered by future theoretical and empirical research.